 You might scoff at paying nearly $75 or $100 a year simply for the privilege of owning a credit card.
 But you shouldn't necessarily dismiss the idea altogether.

 Take the American Express Blue Cash Preferred mentioned above.
 The card comes with a $75 annual fee, which may scare you off.
-But you’re also entitled to a $150 sign-up bonus, in addition to 6% cash back on groceries, 3% back at department stores and gas stations, and 1% back on everything else.
+But you're also entitled to $150, in addition to 6% cash back on groceries, 3% back at department stores and gas stations, and 1% back on everything else.